annegl/anneglienke/README.md

 ### Hi there 👋

-I'm Anne Glienke and this is my GitHub profile, a place where you'll find some private commits and a lot of unfinished public repos. 😄
-I do my best to share what I'm learning so you'll find some well-documented useful repos too, don't worry.
+I'm Anne Glienke and this is my GitHub profile.
+I do my best to share what I'm learning and keep well-documented repos.
+I hope you find some useful around here! 😄

 - 💻  Data Engineering, former Data Analyst
 - 🏢  Currently working for [Nuri](https://nuri.com/)